-Note: The rules in this section also apply to non-modular programmes, however reference to module should be substituted with assessment.
+Note: The rules in this section also apply to non-modular programmes, however, reference to module should be substituted with assessment.

-29. If you pass a module (including by compensation or discretion), at any stage of the degree programme, you cannot be reassessed for any component of that module.
+29. If you pass a module (including by compensation or discretion), at any stage of the degree programme, you cannot be reassessed for any component of that module, except with PEC approval under VI.A.9(f).